Infinitesimal Automorphisms of VB-groupoids and algebroids: Introduction

 The study of multiplicative structures was originally motivated by Poisson-Lie groups \cite{Drinfeld1983} and symplectic groupoids \cite{CDW1987, W1987, Z1990, Z1990b} and was pursued by several authors.
-Recent research has concentrated on multiplicative structures of tensorial type: multiplicative differential forms \cite{bursztyn2012multiplicative} and multivectors \cite{Iglesias-Ponte2012}, multiplicative (1,1) tensors \cite{SX2007}, multiplicative generalized complex structures \cite{JSX2016} among the most general/important ones, with few exceptions: multiplicative foliations \cite{J2012, JO2014}, multiplicative Dirac structures \cite{O2008, O2013, J2014}, multiplicative vector-bundle valued differential forms \cite{CSS2015}.
+Recent research has concentrated on multiplicative structures of tensorial type: multiplicative differential forms \cite{bursztyn2012multiplicative} and multivectors \cite{Iglesias-Ponte2012}, multiplicative (1,1) tensors \cite{SX2007}, multiplicative generalized complex structures \cite{JSX2016} (see also \cite{C2011, BG2016}), and, encompassing all the previous ones, generic multiplicative tensors \cite{BD2017}, with few exceptions: multiplicative foliations \cite{J2012, JO2014}, multiplicative Dirac structures \cite{O2008, O2013, J2014}, multiplicative vector-bundle valued differential forms \cite{CSS2015, DE2019}.
 Non-tensorial multiplicative structures (other than the few examples listed above) have not been considered yet.
 In particular, a systematic investigation (including a definition) of multiplicative (multi)DOs, multiplicative jets, and their infinitesimal counterparts, is still unavailable.